 New York Review Books (e.g. republishing Pitch Dark & Speedboat)

-Penguin Books (e.g. republishing Mr. Bridge & Mrs. Bridge & The History of Love)
+Penguin Books (e.g. Black Cake & republishing Mr. Bridge & Mrs. Bridge & The History of Love)

 Picador (e.g. Last Orders, The End We Start From)